jisaacfriend/reactron-forge-boilerplate/README.md

 Donations are welcome and will help ensure long-term development of the boilerplate as well as the ability to continue to add features and address reported bugs.
 If you would like to donate, hit me up on [Ko-fi](https://ko-fi.com/jisaacfriend).

 ## License
-Copyright 2020 J. Isaac Friend
+Copyright 2020 J. Isaac Friend.
 Published under the MIT License.